 - Make sure there is good WiFi at the vacation home.
 I once saw a sign that said “we have no WiFi, so you’ll have to talk with each other”.
 Enough said.

-- If all else fails, schedule the vacation get-together around the solar eclipse on August 21.
-That way you’ll have a few less minutes of daylight to see each other.
+- If all else fails, schedule the vacation get-together after June 22.
+The days start getting shorter and that way you’ll have a few less minutes of daylight to see each other.

 Now, get out there and enjoy your summer with your family (yes, it really can happen).